whtemple1959/random_start_project/README.md

 I am a certified bookkeeper.
-I have 6 years of college but was never focused enough to obtain a degree, I enjoy playing a certain open source strategy game(which will remain nameless) The game is great yet it has some quirks which trigger my ocd, add, and at times my ptsd To be honest, although I love math I do not believe I have the proper mind-set to become a skilled coder/programmer so I am simply attempting to bull my way through and learn enough to get something working and hope that the open source community will help fill in the blanks.
+I have 6 years of college but was never focused enough to obtain a degree, I enjoy playing a certain open source strategy game(which will remain nameless) The game is great yet it has some quirks which trigger my ocd, add, and at times my ptsd.
+To be honest, although I love math I do not believe I have the proper mind-set to become a skilled coder/programmer so I am simply attempting to bull my way through and learn enough to get something working and hope that the open source community will help fill in the blanks.

 I have 2 goals ...